Multicultural Connections Program

 What language levels can participate?

-In-person and online presentations are designed for adult students with an intermediate to advanced English language level.
+In-person and online presentations are designed to support adult students typically enrolled in ESL (English as a second language) and LINC (Language Instruction for Newcomers to Canada) programs, with intermediate to advanced English language levels.

 Are there on-site requirements for in-person presentations?